JUSTICE SOCIETY OF AMERICA

 SANDMAN MYSTERY THEATRE

 Plagued by dreams, Wesley Dodds becomes the Sandman.
 In his first major case, he solves a series of murders committed by an unknown killer called the Tarantula.
-At the same time, he meets Dian Belmont.
+He meets Dian Belmont.
 NOTES: Before the Sandman Mystery Theatre series, Secret Origins #7 (1986) established the date of the Sandman's debut as June 10, 1939.
-Since the Crisis on Infinite Earths, the debuts of several heroes (including the Sandman, the Flash and Green Lantern) have been moved earlier to fill the void left by the elimination of the Golden Age Superman and Batman.
-The Sandman's first published appearance was in New York World's Fair Comics #1, released April 30, 1939, although the story in Adventure Comics #40, which was published in early June 1939, preceded it chronologically (and was probably written first).
-Dian Belmont's first appearance was in Adventure Comics #47 (February 1940).
-The Tarantula in Sandman Mystery Theatre story bears little resemblance to the villain of Adventure Comics #40, which was reprinted in Justice League of America #94 (1972).
+Since Crisis on Infinite Earths, the debuts of several heroes have been moved earlier to compensate for the elimination of Superman and Batman.
+The Sandman's first published appearance was in New York World's Fair Comics #1, released 30 April 1939, although the story in Adventure Comics #40, which was published in early June 1939, preceded it chronologically (and was probably written first).
+Dian Belmont's first appearance was in Adventure Comics #47 (Feb.
+1940).
+The Tarantula in Sandman Mystery Theatre story bears little resemblance to the villain of Adventure Comics #40.

 Adventure Comics #40 (July 1939), Sandman Mystery Theatre #1–4 (Aug.–Nov.
 1993)